WaylonWalker/waylonwalkerv2/src/pages/blog/building-kedro.dev.md

 ## research

-Looking into the front end frameworks
+Looking into the front end frameworks to see how they welcome their community.
+Much of my inspiration is from them, bringing lessons learned to data.

 ### pages